This information will help you manage your diarrhea.

 - Nuts, seeds, and popcorn

-Eating foods with a lot of fat can make your diarrhea worse.
-Limit the amount of butter, margarine, oil, and salad dressing you use.
+Eating high-fat foods can make your diarrhea worse.
+Limit your intake of butter, margarine, oil, and salad dressing.
 Avoid the following:

 - Fried foods